 During 2021 the share premium increased USD 600,000 thousand by the capital increase on October 1, 2021 and USD 1,539 thousand by the debt conversion on September 29, 2021.
-The debt conversion was related to cost in HMH Holding B.V. covered by Akastor as the liability towards Akastor in the parent company were converted to equity prior to acquisition of MHWirth and SDS businesses.
+The debt conversion was related to cost in HMH Holding B.V. covered by Akastor as the liability towards Akastor in HMH Holding B.V. were converted to equity prior to acquisition of MHWirth and SDS businesses.